TheMechanicalBeing/automate-the-boring-stuff/Chapter 7 - Pattern Matching with Regular Expressions/README.md

 Console application that checks whether given password is strong.

 ### Requirements
-- Write a function that passes one string argumen
+- Write a function that passes one string argument
 - That function should validate given argument with RegEx whether it is strong or not
 - Print out response
 - Strong password criterias:
 - - at least 8 characters
 - - Contains both lowercase and uppercase characters
 - - Contains at least one digit

+# Exercise 4 - Regex Version of the strip() method

+Simple console application that does same thing as strip() method but with regex.

+- Write a function that passes one string argument
+- Function should return same string but it should be stripped
+- Use RegEx for function's main implementation